UPPMAX/programming_formalisms/docs/introductions/sdlc_tools.md

     Software

     - explanation comment at the start of the program (also "help function" as for './program -h')
     - functions
         - names for variables and functions
     - eliminate duplication
         - libraries
         - test if you rely
-    - dependencies and requirements explicit
+    - dependencies and requirements explicitly
     - program behavior by if/else (possibly arguments from outside)
     - run-all script and/or main program (also related to project organization)
     - example/test data set
     - DOI like zenodo

 ## Tracking changes

 WHY?